 They should be open, approachable, collaborative in nature and command respect.
 A centre of knowledge on GDPR, they are easily accessible to the Data Subject as well as the Supervisory Authority (e.g. the ICO).

 The DPO has authority over DPO activities and decisions; they must be consulted on DPO matters and their advice taken.
 If an organisation decides not to, then the rationale and the analysis undertaken to reach that decision must be documented.

 The DPO’s authority and autonomy should be guaranteed by the senior management, including the Board of the organisation.
 The need for independence means no interference or instructions on how a DPO is to do their job or any curtailment or hindrance in discharging their GDPR duties.
 The DPO is a “protected role”, in that they cannot be penalised, bullied, pressured directly or indirectly or sacked for doing their job.

-The authority and independence will be provided through providing sufficient resources, training and support and
+The authority and independence will be provided through sufficient resources, training and support.